kahrabian/tkgc/README.md

                                   --negative-samples 64 \
                                   --filter \
                                   --mode head \
-                                  --log-frequency 10 \
+                                  --validation-frequency 10 \
                                   --tpu \
                                   --threads 4 \
                                   --workers 1
 ```

-You can sue `--aux_cpu` switch to enable mixed CPU training.
+You can use the `--aux_cpu` switch to enable mixed CPU training.

 To see the list of all available options use the following command: